-Throughout the year of 2021, the City of Rainier has actively been replacing residential water meters that were toward the end of their life span.
-By replacing these meters, it has helped us with water loss, leak detection, and accuracy with our water use efficiency.
-In April of 2021 we replaced a VFD 3 HP booster pump and motor at the city's Myers booster station.
-In 2021 the city's water system SCADA (supervisor control and data accusation) was upgraded with new software that allows us to monitor the city's wells, pumps, and booster stations 24/7.
+Throughout the year of 2022, the City of Rainier has actively been replacing residential water meters that were toward the end of their life span.
+By replacing these meters it has helped us with water loss, leak detection, and accuracy with our water use efficiency.